Seattle Construction Accident Lawyers

 Who can you seek compensation from after construction accident injuries?

-- Construction site owners.
-This mainly depends on the level of control the owner has over the property, compared to their level of control over the work being done.
+- Construction site owners: This mainly depends on the level of control the owner has over the property compared with their level of control over the work being done.

-- Architects and engineers.
-An engineer’s or architect’s contract with a company can mandate them to check on the progress of the construction and verify compliance with relevant code regulations and plans.
+- Architects and engineers: An engineer or architect’s contract with a company can mandate them to check on the progress of the construction and verify compliance with relevant code regulations and plans.

-- Prime or General contractors.
-They are responsible for the work stipulated in their contract and any work that they delegate to sub-contractors.
-They also have a duty under Washington law to provide for a safe workplace for everyone, including employees of subcontractors.
+- Prime or general contractors: They are responsible for the work stipulated in their contract and any work that they delegate to subcontractors.
+They also have a duty under Washington law to provide a safe workplace for everyone, including employees of subcontractors.

-- Contractors and subcontractors.
-Contractors and sub-contractors are required to provide their workers with a reasonably safe construction site, ensure that safety regulations are obeyed in the manner the work is done, and warn of any dangers at the site or that may come with a specific job.
+- Contractors and subcontractors: Contractors and subcontractors are required to provide their workers with reasonably safe construction sites, ensure that safety regulations are obeyed in the manner the work is done and warn of any dangers at the site that may come with a specific job.

-If you believe that you have been injured at a construction site due to someone’s or some company’s negligence or violation of the safety codes, the Seattle construction accident lawyers at Menzer Law Firm can assist with your claims.
-Contact our team today so we can help you get the compensation you deserve.
+If you believe that you have been injured at a construction site due to someone or some company’s negligence or violation of the safety codes, tour Seattle construction accident lawyers at Menzer Law Firm, PLLC, can assist with your claims.
+Contact our team today online or by calling 206-970-2685 so that we can help you get the compensation you deserve.